jaspervdv/DDSgone/README.md

 1. Go to the directory structure located above and open the "dist" directory.

-2. open the desired .exe
+2. Open the desired .exe

-3. press the "download" button.
+3. Press the "download" button.

 4. If your computer freaks out, do not worry, this is normal behavior when you download a random .exe file.
 In chrome: Press the arrow icon and click "keep".